 by Theodore de Macedo Soares

 According to the exit polls conducted by Edison Research, Clinton won four key battleground states (NC, PA, WI, and FL) in the 2016 Presidential Election that she went on to lose in the computerized vote counts.
 With these states Clinton wins the Electoral College with a count of 306 versus 232 for Trump.
-Clinton also won the national exit poll by 3.2% and holds a narrow lead in the national vote count still in progress.
+Clinton also won the national exit poll by 3.2% and won the national vote count by 2.1% or about three million votes.

 Readers may find the following answers to questions in the comments section very helpful: